 What is the reason for substituting?

-There may be many reasons I’d consider substituting one alcohol for another, or an alcoholic ingredient for a non alcholic one.
+There may be many reasons I’d consider substituting one alcohol for another or an alcoholic ingredient for a non-alcoholic one.
 Here’s a few off the top of my head.

 - Availability: A certain wine or alcohol may not be readily available in your area.
 At the very least, may necessitate a trip to another store.
 There are those who just don’t keep alcohol in the house.
 (I have teenagers, and I’ve learned it’s not cost-effective or prudent for me to keep a bottle of Gran Marnier in the cupboard, for instance, to be downed in a sitting by my son and his friends!
 And that, my dears, is a whole ‘nother story!)